squidfunk/mkdocs-material/docs/insiders.md

 [:octicons-flame-24: Funding goal: __$1,500__][6] ·
 :octicons-lock-24: Status: _exclusive_

-New features and improvements for _hosting multiple versions_, including:

 - [ ] Support for multiple languages of documents
 - [ ] Support for multiple versions of documents
 - [ ] Support for one or more management plugins